Muthu Kulikka Vaarieyala: Production

 Muthu Kulikka Vaarieyala was written and directed by K. S. Ravikumar, from a story by Chandra Kumar, who also wrote the dialogues.
-The film was produced by V. Giri under Thrimurthy Films, photographed by Asok Rajan and edited by K. Thanigachalam.
+The film was produced by V. Giri under Thrimurthy Films, photographed by Ashok Rajan and edited by K. Thanigachalam.
 Cheran was an assistant director.

 Soundtrack

 The soundtrack was composed by Soundaryan, and the lyrics were written by Kalidasan.

 Release and reception

 Muthu Kulikka Vaarieyala was released on 10 March 1995.
 K. Vijiyan of New Straits Times wrote, "Despite the lack of real big stars, Ravikumar manages to keep us in our seats without making us fidgety.
 This is a tribute to his talents".
 R. P. R. of Kalki wrote that Ravikumar, as director and actor, overshadowed everyone else.